 ...and so on.
 The list could go on forever.

-Especially for German, old-established managers sitting in wood-panelled meeting rooms, all this should seem threatening.
+Especially for german, old-established managers sitting in wood-panelled meeting rooms, all this should seem threatening.
 But it's worse if it doesn't.
 In this post we encourage you to destroy your own business model.
 At least mentally.
 But also physically.
 Just as Klöckner & Co, for example, is trying to do in the steel industry.
-This is the only way to transform tomorrow's competition and weakness into strength and continuous growth.
+This is the only way to transform tomorrow's competition, weakness and disruptive innovations into strength and continuous growth.

 But what can we do?